laxmankrishnamurti/Projects/README.md

   - Database :- MongoDB

 - Deployment details ::
-  - Note :- Both frontend and Backend are deployed on different-different platforms
+  - Note :- Both frontend and Backend are deployed on different-different platforms.
-  - Frontend :- Vercel
+  - Frontend :- On Vercel
   - Backend :- On AWS-ec2 instance (Nginx as a Proxy server)